 Further, except as proof in an action or prosecution for a violation of this section, no evidence obtained in violation of Penal Code 632 is admissible in any court proceeding, pursuant to Cal.
 Penal Code §631(c).
 This means that if the party making the recording was intending to create evidence for use in his or her case, it cannot be used in court.

 However, as an exception, when a party requests a domestic violence restraining order, they can request that the court allow them the right to record communications made to them by the restrained party that violate the Judge’s orders.
 If this request is granted, then the party has the right to record their communications with the other party that are in violation of the restraining order.

 As a rule of thumb, in California, you shouldn’t record a conversation or phone call without the consent of all parties before starting your recording if your common sense is telling you it could be "private" or "confidential," unless you have an order from the court.

 Whether you are divorcing or dealing with domestic violence issues, here at Mello & Pickering, LLP we have experience handling all kinds of cases.
-If you have questions about your family law issue, give us a call to set up a free 20 minute telephone conference or an in person meeting at (408) 288–7800.
+If you have questions about your family law issue, give us a call to set up a free consultation or an in person meeting at (408) 288–7800.